telefonicaid/fiware-orion/doc/manuals/devel/httpHeaders.md

 ## 6. Host

 This HTTP header is used in Orion responses.
-When we make any request then the corresponding Notification will come on accumulator server, this header gives the port number of accumulator server.
+Orion includes this header in outgoing request (notifications and forwarded updates/queries).This header provides the port number of notification receiver.

     Host: localhost:1028